pranavgade20/FabricHax/README.md

 # FabricHax
-A collection of Minecraft hacks to automate repetitive stuff and make your life easier.
+A collection of Minecraft life hacks to automate repetitive stuff and make your life easier.

 ## Installation
 Go to https://github.com/pranavgade20/FabricHax/releases and grab the latest jar asset.
 Drop it into a folder named mods in your default minecraft directory.
 You need to install https://fabricmc.net/ before this.